External Hard Drive Error: 6 Methods you can use to Fix it

 There are various reasons your external hard drive is not working well.
 Below are some of the well-known causes:

-- Faulty USB driver: Faulty or outdated USB drivers might also be the reason you are having issues with your hard drive.
+• Faulty USB driver: Faulty or outdated USB drivers might also be why you are having issues with your hard drive.
 Reinstalling or updating the drivers should solve this.

-- Problems with the drive: At times, it might be difficult to trace the reason you are getting an error message.
+• Problems with the drive: Sometimes, it might be difficult to trace why you are getting an error message.
 You will need to run the CHKDSK command to fix the memory problems.

 How can I fix the external hard drive error?

-Before exploring the fixes in this section, perform the following preliminary checks:
+Before exploring the fixes in this section, perform the following:

 If these do not work, you can now explore the fixes below: